wolfram-laube/clarissa/docs/adr/README.md

-# ORSA – Architecture Decision Records (ADR Index)
+# CLARISSA – Architecture Decision Records (ADR Index)

 ## Purpose of ADRs
-This directory contains Architecture Decision Records (ADRs) for ORSA.
+This directory contains Architecture Decision Records (ADRs) for CLARISSA.
 ADRs document significant architectural decisions, their rationale, and consequences over time.

 ## How to Read These ADRs